-In industry today, the first two levels (coexistence and sequential collaboration) are most common, as cobots and human workers share space but tend to complete separate tasks independently or sequentially.
+In industry today, the first two levels (coexistence and sequential collaboration) are most common, as cobot technologies and human workers share space but tend to complete separate tasks independently or sequentially.
 Cooperation and responsible collaboration are less common today.

-Safety monitored stops are employed when cobots do most of their work alone.
-When a human enters their workspace, for example, to adjust a part the cobot is handling, the cobot stops moving.
+Safety-monitored stops are employed when cobot technology does most of its work alone.
+When a human enters their workspace, for example, to adjust a part the cobot technology is handling, the cobot stops moving.
 It does not completely shut down; it can resume working when the space is clear.

-This is the loosest possible interpretation for a cobot, only interacting with humans occasionally and employing proximity sensing technology to automate those interactions.
+This is the loosest possible interpretation for a collaborative robot, only interacting with humans occasionally and employing proximity sensing technology to automate those interactions.

-Hand guiding is a process used for teaching robots how to complete a task.
+Hand guiding is a process used for teaching collaborative robots how to complete a task.
 Human workers show the robot the sequence of motions required to complete a task.
-Robots sense human hand positioning and apply it to their own movement.
-The robot only performs the tasks that it has been shown to do.
+Robots sense human hand positioning and apply it to their own robot arm.
+The cobot only performs the tasks that it has been shown to do.

-When humans have to interact with large robots more frequently, a laser vision system can be installed to let robots sense humans coming near.
-Speed and separation monitoring techniques enable the robot to slow down incrementally as the human gets nearer, stopping when they come close enough.
+When humans have to interact with large cobot technologies more frequently, a laser vision system can be installed to let robots sense humans coming near.
+Speed and separation monitoring techniques enable the collaborative robot to slow down incrementally as the human gets nearer, stopping when they come close enough.

-Power and force limiting features equip cobots with sensors to read forces in their joints like pressure, resistance, or impact.
-Soft, sensing “skin” and fast reaction times enable the cobot to stop or reverse course when encountering an unexpected force.
+Power and force limiting features equip cobot technologies with sensors to read forces in their joints like pressure, resistance, or impact.
+Soft, sensing “skin” and fast reaction times enable the collaborative robot to stop or reverse course when encountering an unexpected force.